-The Administrator’s credentials (private key) used to access the network device are protected by the platform on which they reside.
+The Administrator’s credentials (private key) used to access the Network Device are protected by the platform on which they reside.

 [OE.ADMIN_CREDENTIALS_SECURE]

 A.COMPONENTS_RUNNING (applies to distributed TOEs only)

 For distributed TOEs it is assumed that the availability of all TOE components is checked as appropriate to reduce the risk of an undetected attack on (or failure of) one or more TOE components.
 It is also assumed that in addition to the availability of all components it is also checked as appropriate that the audit functionality is running properly on all TOE components.